sighupio/gatekeeper-policy-manager/README.md

 ```

 > [!IMPORTANT]
-> don't forget to replace `my-values.yaml` with the path to your values file.
+> Don't forget to replace `my-values.yaml` with the path to your values file.

 ## Running locally